-Students in Wayne State University Learning Communities range from incoming freshmen to PhD students.
-The challenges they face evolve as students progress through different stages of their educational experience.
+Students in Wayne State University Learning Communities range from incoming freshman to doctoral students.
+The challenges that students face evolve as they progress through different stages of their educational experience.
 Even so, many of the issues students face in adapting to new learning situations, developing their skills as learners, relating to others in the educational setting, and the like, have common aspects.